 When it comes to your health, you want to know that you and your loved ones will be able to get the care you need whenever you need it.
 While the Medicare system goes some of the way to ensuring that you get the medical treatment you need, for the ultimate peace of mind you need to take out private health insurance.

 If you’re looking for private health cover for yourself or for the entire family, RT Health Fund is a not-for-profit fund owned by its members.
-Established more than 126 years ago, RT Health Fund offers four levels of hospital cover and three levels of extras cover to suit your cover needs and budget.
+Established more than 126 years ago, RT Health Fund offers five levels of hospital cover and three levels of extras cover to suit your cover needs and budget.

 Choosing the right cover

-RT Health Fund provides four hospital cover options that offer an increasing range of benefits and an increasing premium cost for the higher level of cover: Public Hospital, First Start Hospital, Smart Hospital, Step Up Hospital, Silver Plus Smart Hospital No Pregnancy and Gold Premium Hospital.
+RT Health Fund provides five hospital cover options that offer an increasing range of benefits and an increasing premium cost for the higher level of cover: Basic Public Hospital, Bronze Plus First Start Hospital, Bronze Plus Step Up Hospital, Silver Plus Smart Hospital No Pregnancy and Gold Premium Hospital.
 These can be purchased as standalone cover or you can choose to mix and match them with one of the three extras cover options: Value Extras, Smart Extras and Premium Extras.

 Do I need health insurance?